 In the mimikatz, there are other options for getting passwords and their hashes from memory (WDigest, LM-hash, NTLM-hash, the module for capturing Kerberos tickets).
 Therefore it is recommended to implement the following security measures for protection:

-- Disable NTLM;
+- Disable NTLM and LM;

 - Prevent caching of domain user credentials (by the CachedLogonsCount registry parameter or the Group Policy options Interactive logon policy: Number of previous logons to cache);